Neubrandenburg: Sports

 Neubrandenburg is known as city of sports (Sportstadt).
 The city is famous for being home to various Olympic medal winners and talents in sports, especially in canoeing (Andreas Dittmer, Martin Hollstein), discus throwing and shotputting (Astrid Kumbernuss, Ralf Bartels, Franka Dietzsch) and running (Katrin Krabbe).
 Neubrandenburg was the location of both of the world record throws in Discus, by Jürgen Schult in 1986 and by Gabriele Reinsch in 1988.
 The Jahnstadion, the Jahnsportforum stadium, the Stadthalle and adjacent sport parks offer vast options for large sport and culture events.
 The city is also home to a dedicated sports elite school, the Sportgymnasium Neubrandenburg.

+The Günter Harder Stadion was a multi purpose stadium that existed from 1949 to circa 1996.
+It hosted football and motorcycle speedway and held qualifying rounds of the Speedway World Championship in 1964 and 1965.